Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps: Preliminaries

 Denote $W \coloneqq \cup W_i''$.
 Summing up, we have

-Since $D$ is embedded and the interior of $D$ is contained in $\T$, no distinct $W_i$ intersect in the interior.
+Since $D$ is embedded and the interior of $D$ is contained in $\T$, no distinct $W_i$ intersects in the interior.
 This implies that $W$ is an embedded subsurface of $T_R$.
 The conclusion then follows from $*df = *f_r\di r$ and